top of page

 Feed Shoe - component redesign

-This project ignited my passion for industrial design, leading me to become an engineering-designer and pursue a Master of Design degree.
+This project sparked my pursuit of engineering-design and ultimately led me to pursue a Master of Design degree.

 Sculpture Foundry - a foray in fine art